DIY Halloween Costume: the Harry Potter Robe

 Put the sleeves together.
 Right on right.
-Sew both long seams (or just 1 if you cut on the fold) of both the lining and your black fabric.
+Sew both long seams (or just one if you cut on the fold) of both the lining and your black fabric.
 Don’t close your arm hole :-).
-Sew until the start of the curve of your arm hole (you marked it in step 1.4.)
+Sew until the start of the curve of your arm hole (you marked it in step 1.4.).

-Sew together the lining and the top fabric along the opening, right sides together, turn, press and topstitch along the opening.
+Sew together the lining and the top fabric along the opening, right sides together.
+Then turn, press, and topstitch along the opening.

-Take the front & back piece.
-I put in the lining and the black fabric together, this is not the right way to do this job, but it goes faster and there is no hand sewing involved.
-So pin the 2 fabrics to the arm opening, right sides together (or black on black fabric) and sew.
+Take the front and back piece.
+I put in the lining and the black fabric together.
+This is not the right way to do this job, but it goes faster and there is no hand sewing involved.
+So pin the two fabrics to the arm opening, right sides together (or black on black fabric) and sew.

-- Sew on 2 black buttons on breast height, one on each side and attach a little loop on one side under one of the buttons and make a loop for the other button.
-For my son I used a piece of buttonhole elastic.
+- Sew two black buttons on at breast height, one on each side, and attach a little loop on one side under one of the buttons and make a loop for the other button.
+For my son, I used a piece of buttonhole elastic.

 And... all done.
 Dress-up fun guaranteed!

-First time I have the costumes ready more than 1 month before D-Day… thanks to you guys!!
+This was the first time I have had costumes ready more than one month before D-Day… thanks to you guys!!

 Sewing aficionado and keen sewing blogger/vlogger.